withabubaker/unsupervised-learning/README.md

 ### Project Goal

-The goal of the project is to segrate the customers into number of clusters based on their purchase activity.
+The goal of this project is to segregate the customers into clusters based on their purchasing activities.
-We can achive this goal by using unsupervised machine learning model like KMean clustering.
+We can acheive this goal by using unsupervised machine learning model like KMean clustering.

 ### Findings